ghi-electronics/duelink-libraries/javascript/README.md

-Demo application and library sources for JavaScript can be found here: .\docs
+Demo application and library sources for JavaScript can be found here: https://github.com/ghi-electronics/due-libraries/tree/main/docs